Pokémon: The First Movie

 Profanity

-There is no profanity or inappropriate language used in the film.
-The dialogue is clean and suitable for all audiences.
+There is no profanity or inappropriate language used in the dialogue throughout the movie.

 Alcohol, Drugs & Smoking